PREPARING FOR A NO-DEAL BREXIT

-The UK Government has negotiated a Withdrawal Agreement with the EU, including a transition period after 29 March 2019 which would avoid a disorderly no-deal Brexit on that date.
-But it remains unclear whether Parliament will agree to the Withdrawal Agreement, or (if not) whether the UK Government will be able to make other arrangements, such as suspending the withdrawal process, in order to avoid a no-deal Brexit on 29 March.
+The UK Government has negotiated a Withdrawal Agreement with the EU, including a transition period after leaving the EU which would avoid a disorderly no-deal Brexit.
+But it remains unclear whether Parliament will agree to the Withdrawal Agreement, or (if not) whether the UK Government will be able to make other arrangements, such as suspending the withdrawal process, in order to avoid a no-deal Brexit.

 The UK Government has therefore stepped up its planning for a no-deal Brexit.
 In late December 2018 the Government published new guidance for healthcare providers in England on preparing for no-deal.